 Several years later, Phil ended up qualifying for the Olympic trials by running 2:20:43 (*about 5:20 miles for 26 miles without stopping for you non-runners!) and went on to become one of the top 50 marathoners in the nation (46th at the trials).
-Phil won several Capital City Marathon titles as well.
+In addition, Phil won several Capital City Marathon titles during his career.

 Phil is one of those rare runners who squeezed out every ounce of his potential.
 He had a promising career in high school, but his times did not indicate that he would qualify for the U.S Olympic Trials someday.
 However, Phil worked hard day in and day out for years.
 Phil is one of the hardest-working runners I’ve known in my lifetime.
 He left nothing left at the finish line of his races.